Covid 19 coronavirus: Ashley Bloomfield's update - two new cases from Pakistan, Dublin

 The updated advice included that just a throat swab was an acceptable test to use on this group of people.

-Bloomfield said those waiting on test results at an Auckland managed isolation facility were delivered to those waiting last night.
+Bloomfield said those waiting on test results at an Auckland managed isolation facility were delivered last night.
 He said the results weren't missing, but they had taken a little longer to process.

-The director general said testing and contact tracing were the pillars of avoiding future lockdowns, and it was important for people to keep good records of movements to enable contact tracing
+Bloomfield said testing and contact tracing were the pillars of avoiding future lockdowns, and it was important for people to keep good records of movements to enable contact tracing

 Read More